Raphael40/Java-Course/java-fundamentals/01_classes.md

-# Java fundamentals - classes
+# Java fundamentals - Hello World, classes

-In this module we're going to look at the fundementals of Java including classes and conditionals.
+In this module we're going to run our first program and look at the fundementals of Java including classes and conditionals.

+## Hello World

 To follow along you will need to clone this repo which contains starter code and a completed repo: https://github.com/Raphael40/Java-Course-Support-Repo